exyezed/twitter-x-media-batch-downloader-pro/README.md

 Batch download all images & videos from any X/Twitter account — including withheld — in original quality, one click, no login.

+### For Mobile Users
+> Use a browser that supports extensions (Kiwi Browser, Lemur Browser, Kito Browser, or Mask Browser) for the extension installation, or use Violentmonkey as your userscript manager for the userscript installation.

 # Demo

 ![image](https://raw.githubusercontent.com/e1xyezed/demo/main/x_pro_demo.gif)